hmc-cs111-spring2023/artifact-Aayush141/Documentation.md

 # [Language Name] Documentation

 Description: This code provides two case classes, PhonemicString and unorderedString, for working with phonemic and unordered strings, respectively.

 Additionally, it contains various utility methods for manipulating and comparing strings.

-## PhonemicString

-The PhonemicString type allows Linguists to work with phonemes.

-** Attributes: **

-In place of "upper case" and "lower case":

-toIPACase: Converts the string to IPA notation.

-toXSampaCase: Converts the string to X-SAMPA notation.

-length: Returns the phonemic length of the string.

-toString: Returns the IPA representation of the string.

-=~: Compares two PhonemicString instances for equality.

-Conversions and Extensions:

-Any String implicitly converts to a PhonemicString when

-extension (s: String): Provides a / method for creating a PhonemicString from a string.

 ## UnorderedString

 The unorderedString case class represents an unordered string, where the characters are not ordered.

 Attributes:

-toString: Returns the sorted string.
+toString: Returns the string representation of the unorderedString.
+The characters are sorted alphabetically.

-~: Compares two unorderedString instances for equality, considering duplicates.
+~: Equality Operator.
+Compares two unorderedString instances for equality.

 ~=: Compares two unorderedString instances for equality, without considering duplicates.

--: Removes characters from one unorderedString based on another unorderedString.
+-: Minus Operator.
+Removes characters from one unorderedString based on another unorderedString.

 ⊆: Checks if an unorderedString is a subset of another unorderedString.